-When collecting your car, it can take anywhere between 5 and 15 minutes for staff to bring it back round to you, so if you’re in a rush, you’ll need to plan ahead for this extra time!
+When collecting your car, it can take anywhere between 5 and 15 minutes for staff to bring it back around to you, so if you’re in a rush, you’ll need to plan ahead for this extra time!

-Note that you’ll need to pay the valet parking rates each time you use the service, even if you are a hotel guest.
+Note: You’ll need to pay the valet parking rates each time you use the service, even if you are a hotel guest.

 Hotel guests can have valet fees charged straight to their room if that is more convenient for them.